The tricep muscle is a crucial part of the upper arm and is often neglected in workout routines.

 2. One-Arm Overhead Dumbbell Triceps Extension

-This lets you focus on perfect form in that one arm and allows for a greater range of motion.
+This also lets you focus on perfect form and allows for a greater range of motion.

 - Stand shoulder width apart and lift a dumbbell overhead with your right hand.